kenshuhori/.emacs.d/readme.md

 # .emacs.d

-my favorite settings for emacs.
+My favorite settings for emacs.

-# how to use
+# HOW TO USE

 You need to install Cask.
+$ brew install cask
+$ cd ~/.emacs.d
+$ cask init
+$ cask install